plblum/jivs/docs/API/Validators/Home.md

 // user submits the form
 vhm.validate(); // will invoke both callbacks, which is how the UI knows to show Validation State

-function fieldValidated(valueHost: IValueHost, validationState: ValueHostValidationState): void {
+function fieldValidated(valueHost: IValidatorsValueHost, validationState: ValueHostValidationState): void {
     // use valueHost to identify the specific field whose UI needs to change
     // use validationState to know if there were any errors, and to show those errors